 Final ruling.
-The court then makes a decision on each of the disputed issues after taking the evidence into account, calledrulings.
-The judge may give these rulings on the same day that the trial ends or elect to take matters under advisement.
+The court then makes a decision on each of the disputed issues after taking the evidence into account, called rulings.
+The judge may give these rulings on the same day that the divorce trial ends or elect to take matters under advisement.
 This means the judge wants to think some more about the case and make the rulings on a later date by advising the attorneys.

 Phase 7: Judgment for Dissolution or Decree of Divorce

-After the judge has made the final rulings on the disputed issues at trial, or if the spouses settle before the judge makes any final rulings, the judge and both attorneys work together on writing up a judgment for dissolution or decree of divorce.
+After the judge has made the final rulings on the disputed issues at the divorce trial, or if the spouses settle before the judge makes any final rulings, the judge and both attorneys work together on writing up a judgment for dissolution or decree of divorce.
 This is the final ruling of the court.
 The judgment confirms the legal dissolution of the marriage.

 This judgment may include findings of fact and conclusions of law advising each spouse how the court decided each disputed issue.
 It advises of division of disputed property, amount and time for payment of spouse or child support, and any other matters not settled by the spouses.
 Custody of the children usually is given to one spouse, with specified visitation rights given to the non-custodial spouse.
 Unless either spouse files an appeal to an appellate court quickly (usually ten to thirty days after entry of the judgment), both spouses must abide by whatever the judge has ordered.

-Before the judge enters a judgment that may be adverse to your interests, consider seeking a settlement on each of the following matters with your spouse, if possible:
+The judge enters a judgment that may be adverse to your interests, consider seeking a settlement on each of the following matters with your spouse, if possible: